 How can you harness the power of your pessimism?
 Could crystals heal your life?
 Read the rest of The VICE Guide to Self Improvement here.

 I love this fable more than anyone else.
-Sometimes I listen to The Strokes just to imagine myself playing "Juicebox" to a crowd in a soccer stadium.
-This despite the fact that I can't play music, I'm 30, and I'm getting constantly older without any sign I'll get better at either music or self-discipline.
+Sometimes I listen to the Strokes just to imagine myself playing "Juicebox" to a crowd in a football stadium.
+This despite the fact I can't play music and I'm 30 and getting constantly older without any sign I'll ever get better at either music or self discipline.
 I get out of bed late.
-I prioritize beer over work.
+I prioritise beer over work.
 When I was 19 I started a t-shirt company that produced zero t-shirts.
 When I was 24 I shot a feature-length documentary that I never edited.
 Between 25 and 30 I half-wrote three film scripts now sitting on a range of variously dead laptops under my bed.
 There's a novel that's in a similar format.
 And there's a veggie garden that I promise myself I'll build every year for summer and never do.
-I guess this is how life will just trickle away, year after year, unless I do something drastic about it—which is how I came back around to sleep.
+And I guess this is how life will just trickle away year after year unless I do something drastic about it—which is how I came back around to sleep.

 I first heard about polyphasic sleep via Seinfeld.
-There's an episode in which Kramer tries to cut down his sleep by napping 20 minutes every three hours, which as he explains to Jerry "works out to two-and-a-half extra days that I'm awake per week, every week."
-Of course, things end badly for Kramer, but the premise was solid.
-If you sleep less, you can do more.
+There's an episode in which Kramer tries to cut down his sleep by napping 20 minutes every three hours, which as he explains to Jerry "works out to two and a half extra days that I'm awake per week, every week."
+Of course, it ends hilariously and badly for Kramer but the premise was solid.
+Because obviously if you sleep less, you can do more.